dnnsmnstrr/zettelkasten/notes/food.md

 Things I'm good at making myself:
 - Pizza & Flammkuchen
 - Sushi
+- Noodles (from scratch)

 That's about it.
-I'm not a good cook. 🤷‍♂️
+I'm not a great cook. 🤷‍♂️

 ## Fast Food